 And the list of such scripts is endless.

-You may not make tons of money with what you may offer initially.
+You may not make a lot of money programming such scripts.
 Still, it opens possibilities to know what works and what doesn’t.
-On top of that, it will enhance your programming skills and provide exposure to real-world programming.
+On top of that, it will enhance your programming skills and provide exposure to real-world requirement based programming.

 2. Offer Hourlies or Gigs